Thisizzellie/AI-Powered-Travel-App/README.md

 #  AI-Powered Travel App

-Welcome to the AI-Powered Travel Companion Web App, an intuitive tool for generating personalized travel itineraries using **Google Generative AI (Gemini API)** and **LiteAPI**.
+Welcome to the AI-Powered Travel Companion WebApp, an intuitive tool for generating personalized travel itineraries using **Google Generative AI (Gemini API)** and **LiteAPI**.
 Whether you're planning a weekend getaway or a long vacation, this app helps you craft the perfect itinerary tailored to your preferences.

 [![Demo Video](https://img.youtube.com/vi/a7p5LRV7p4o/0.jpg)](https://youtu.be/a7p5LRV7p4o?si=lt-1C9lym8V6-ztT)